Florida Geraniums Planted in Wrong Months Finally Speak Up

 Florida geraniums weary of being planted in summer asked ArtisTree Landscape to explain why, especially now that October is here.
 Here is their letter printed in its entirety.

-If you’ve relocated to Southwest Florida from the Northeast and wish to plant us geraniums in the summer, we have one word to say.
+If you’ve relocated from the Northeast to Southwest Florida, specifically the Sarasota County area, and wish to plant us geraniums in the summer, we have one word to say.

 But plant us in late May or summer, and we won’t be besties anymore.
 You won’t like us because we’ll start shriveling up.
 And we won’t like you because it’s like, “What were you thinking?”